Pen-y-Fan/watson-text-to-speech-php/README.md

 #### Setting Watson Url

-Change to the region you selected when signing up.
+Set the Url to the region you selected when you signed up to the Watson API.
 This example is for London.

 ```php
 $watsonUrl = 'https://api.eu-gb.text-to-speech.watson.cloud.ibm.com';